maeedanim/maeedanim/README.md

 > **"Aspiring Software Engineer"**

-**This profile is my digital playground where I experiment with code, dissect algorithms, and build stuff.**
+**This profile serves as my digital workspace where I experiment with code, analyze algorithms, and create projects.**

 ---